-Excessive drooling in cats is uncommon.
-In fact, drooling often goes unnoticed unless their owners find a tiny damp spot where the cat was lying down.
-Some cats are “happy droolers,” which means they drool when they feel exceptionally relaxed.
-However, if your cat begins drooling suddenly with no history or hypersalivation, it may be a cause for medical concern.
+Drooling often goes unnoticed until the owner finds a tiny damp spot where the cat was lying down.
+Some cats are “happy droolers,” so they drool when they feel very relaxed.
+However, if your cat begins drooling suddenly with no history or hypersalivation, it may be a cause for concern.

-Cats typically drool intermittently and in small amounts.
-However, if you notice your cat drooling too much or if drooling is accompanied by other symptoms, such as lethargy, it’s critical that you see a vet.
-Some causes can be damaging to a cat’s health, but early detection helps.
+Cats usually drool intermittently and in small amounts.
+However, if you notice your cat drooling too much or other symptoms, such as lethargy, accompany drooling, then your cat should be seen by a vet.

 When is Drooling Normal in Cats?

-It’s also normal for cats to drool when they are nervous.
+It’s also normal for cats to drool when they are feeling nervous.
 Some cats may drool when they enter the vet’s office, while others may hypersalivate when they’re apprehensive during a car ride.
-Drooling under such conditions is often temporary.
+Drooling in these conditions is often temporary.

 - Dental disease (gingivitis)